asaarinen/spherical-map/README.md

 For the demo, the [Geography Class](http://tiles.mapbox.com/mapbox/map/geography-class#4.00/0.00/0.00) example project from [TileMill](https://github.com/mapbox/tilemill) was prerendered and is served statically from S3.

-This is what it looks like (click image to open in your browser):
+This is what it looks like, best experienced in a Chrome / iPhone / iPad browser (click image to open link):

 [![Screen shot](http://spherical-test.s3-website-us-west-1.amazonaws.com/spherical-map-screenshot.png)](http://spherical-test.s3-website-us-west-1.amazonaws.com/)

-The demo is best experienced in Chrome / iPhone / iPad browser.

 ### Known Issues